kavinr24/rake/README.md

 # rake

-An AI-powered tool that scans Google Maps for local businesses without websites and automatically generates modern, responsive single-page websites for each one.
+An AI-powered tool that scans Google Maps for local businesses without websites and automatically generates modern, responsive websites + pitches for each one.

 ## How It Works